lusob/sitemap_gen/README.md

 # sitemap_gen
-Google sitemap generator ported to python3
+Google sitemap generator ported to python 3

 The sitemap_gen.py script analyzes your web server and generates one or more Sitemap files.
 These files are XML listings of content you make available on